ellailan/pm/prompts.md

 Please add the mock data to Supabase, and get rid of the mock data files.

 **Result:**
-- Created scripts/seed-supabase.mjs to insert mock data into Supabase
+- Created `scripts/seed-supabase.mjs` to insert mock data into Supabase
-- Ran seed script — successfully seeded 6 tickets
+- Ran the seed script — successfully seeded six tickets
-- Removed src/lib/mock-data.ts file
+- Removed `src/lib/mock-data.ts`
-- Updated all pages to read from Supabase via useTickets() context instead of mockTickets
+- Updated all pages to read from Supabase via `useTickets()` context instead of `mockTickets`
-- Removed mock data fallback from ticket-context.tsx
+- Removed the mock data fallback from `ticket-context.tsx`
 - Build passes successfully

 ## Prompt 23 — Delete Fall Recruitment Ticket